Date: Nov. 1, 2018, 7:30 a.m. to 2:30 p.m.

 This presentation will provide an overview of leadership gaps and other gender inequities in the workplace, as well as strategies to address those challenges.
 Participants will learn about solutions for creating inclusive and gender equitable workplaces, especially in the areas of developing leadership pipelines, creating policies and culture shifts to promote gender fairness, and taking an informed approach to addressing the intersections of gender and other identities, such as race and sexual orientation.

 All employees of GLADC Member Organizations receive a discounted registration fee of $65.00 for this half-day conference.
 Non-member registration fee is $90.
 Students at area colleges can register for a special rate of $20.00.
 Registration fee includes lunch.
-Registration closes on October 26.
+Registration closes on Monday October 29 at 4:30pm.

 If you require accommodations (e.g. communication access, alternate formats, dietary needs) to participate fully in this event, please contact Melissa Schultz: .